AndyClifton/andyclifton.github.io/_posts/2020-09-01-building-successful-networks.md

 ## Your network is a startup
 Don't be afraid to admit that things aren't working.
 Give things some time, sure, but at some point you will need to realise that you aren't as successful as you wanted to be, or the conditions around you have changed.
 Then, its time to try something a bit different.

-{% include image.html url="/images/2020/09/chuttersnap-u3ZDnIMCfIs-unsplash.jpg" caption="Sometimes things will go wrong.
+{% include image.html image-url="/images/2020/09/chuttersnap-u3ZDnIMCfIs-unsplash.jpg" shadow=true caption="Sometimes things will go wrong.
 This isn't always bad - it can be an opportunity to try something new.
 Photo by <a href='https://unsplash.com/@chuttersnap'>chuttersnap</a> on <a ref='https://unsplash.com'>Unsplash</a>." alt="Photo by chuttersnap" %}

 If you've got far enough to ask how things are going, they must be _goiing_, so don't throw it all out.
 Keep your brand, for example, but don't hesitate to rethink what you do, or why.
 You might have to go through something even more painful, like pruning your network; but given that your members are (normally) your strength, it's usually much better to work out how to realign the network, the leadership, and it's members.